NeptuneMagicSauce/CatPi/README.md

 - consider justAte if weight has been below threshold for a bit of time
 - log dispensed weight
 - redo layout main/menu
+- have a Setting: duration of motor rotating!